Download & Other Tools

 - California Dept. of Social Services: Office of Child Abuse Prevention

-- California Essentials for Childhood Initiative, California Dept. of Public Health & California Dept. of Social Services.
+- California Essentials for Childhood (EfC) Initiative.
+California Dept. of Public Health & California Dept. of Social Services.

-- Center on the Developing Child, Harvard University
+- Center on the Developing Child.
+Harvard University.

-- Child and Adolescent Health Measurement Initiative: Childhood Trauma and Positive Health
+- Child and Adolescent Health Measurement Initiative: Flourishing in Action

-- Child Welfare Information Gateway, U.S. Dept. of Health and Human Services, Children’s Bureau
+- Child Welfare Information Gateway.
+U.S. Dept. of Health and Human Services, Children’s Bureau.

-- National Child Traumatic Stress Network
+- National Child Traumatic Stress Network.
+UCLA & Duke University.

 - Key Reports and Research

-- Evaluating Community-Based Family Support Networks to Reduce Adverse Childhood Experiences, Mathematica Policy Research
+- Evaluating Community-Based Family Support Networks to Reduce Adverse Childhood Experiences.
+Mathematica Policy Research.

-- Home Visiting Is a Valuable Investment in California’s Families, 2018, California Budget & Policy Center, Hutchful, E.
+- Home Visiting Is a Valuable Investment in California’s Families.
+(2018).
+California Budget and Policy Center.
+Hutchful, E.

 - County/Regional Reports

-- Data Briefs on Adverse Childhood Events Among California’s Children, 2014, Child and Adolescent Health Measurement Initiative
+- Data Briefs on Adverse Childhood Events Among California’s Children.
+(2014).
+Child and Adolescent Health Measurement Initiative.

 - More Data Sources For Childhood Adversity and Resilience

-- Maternal and Infant Health Assessment (MIHA), California Dept. of Public Health & University of California, San Francisco
+- Maternal and Infant Health Assessment (MIHA).
+California Dept. of Public Health & University of California San Francisco.

-- National Survey of Children's Health: Adverse Childhood Experiences, Child and Adolescent Health Measurement Initiative
+- National Survey of Children's Health.
+Child and Adolescent Health Measurement Initiative.

 Receive Kidsdata News